 Sony has packed a 5,000mAh battery into its smaller phone, so you won’t have to charge the phone often.
 The large battery will easily handle daily social and business tasks, as well as long video playback sessions, and even a decent amount of gaming.
 Expect a full day’s battery life and then some for all but the heaviest use cases.

 What’s not so good?

-As nice as Sony’s hardware package is, it’s not entirely cutting edge.
+As nice as Sony’s hardware package is, it’s not entirely cutting-edge.
 The lack of variable refresh rate display tech means you’re stuck with the added battery drain of 120Hz or the jankier feel of 60Hz, the latter of which the Xperia defaults to out of the box — this helps explains the great battery life.
 Setting the phone to 120Hz should still provide around four hours of screen time for moderate use, thanks to the large battery capacity.
-Though that’s probably battery anxiety-inducing for all but the lightest of users.
+However, that’s probably battery anxiety-inducing for all but the lightest of users.
 If you’re more of a power user, the smaller display makes this less of a multitasker than the 6.5-inch Xperia 1 IV anyway, and I struggled to make any meaningful use of Sony’s 21:9 Multi-window feature.

 The inclusion of a Snapdragon 8 Gen 1 and not the newer, more efficient Plus version leaves the phone prone to heating during extensive gaming.
 We clocked a reasonable 9,626 run in 3DMark’s Wildlife, but this falls by nearly 50% to 4,975 by the end of a stress test.
-That said, the phone will survive a whole round of Apex Legends at a steady 60fps, so will still serve most gamers well enough.
+That said, the phone will survive a whole round of Apex Legends at a steady 60fps, so it will still serve most gamers well enough.
 Just bear in mind that it does become warm during longer sessions.